MiguelCarrera8/miguedev.github.io/_posts/2020-08-29-htb-writeup-quick.md

 </div>
 ```

-The **about** section has a list of employee with their email addresses.
+The **** section has a list of employee with their email addresses.
 These could be valid usernames so I make note of these for later.

 ```
 [...]